alexanderenrique/alexanderenrique.github.io/docs/wrenching/thunderbird-restoration.md

 # 1968 Thunderbird Work Log

 ## Project Overview
-- I bought this T-Bird froma buy in Watsonville, CA. Fired right up, had basically straight pipes with glass pack (cherry bomb) mufflers and it was loud as heck.
-Should have been a giveaway that something was really wrong when he told me it didn't have revers
+- I bought this T-Bird from a guy in Watsonville, CA. Fired right up, had basically straight pipes with glasspack (cherry bomb) mufflers and it was loud as heck.
+Should have been a giveaway that something was really wrong when he told me it didn't have reverse

 ## Current Tasks
 - Getting an alignment with all my new steering parts